 On behalf of The Enthusiast Network and Lowrider Magazine, we are both humbled and honored to celebrate America’s Automotive Heritage here at the National Mall in Washington D.C.

 As we share the stage with distinguished guests and personalities from the automotive world, we would like to thank the Historic Vehicle Associations President Mark Gessler, Director of Operations Diane Parker, and Historian Casey Maxon.
 Without their vision and support, none of this would have been possible.
 We would also like to thank Nancy Brunner of Quaker State & Shell Oil, we could not have accomplished this without you.

 Today we stand here amidst some very legendary vehicles.
 The McGee Roadster, the Hirohata Mercury, and the Gypsy Rose are assembled here today to take part in a piece of automotive history.
-In short, today is a celebratory day for not only custom car enthusiasts but for those who take pride in Americana.
+In short, today is a celebratory day for not only custom car enthusiasts but for those who take pride in the traditions of lowriding and Americana.
 From current day enthusiasts to those who have long passed – but helped pave the way – it is both an honor and a privilege to stand here as these historic vehicles are added to the National Historic Vehicle Register to recognize their significance in American automotive history.